Your Credit Score

 You have the right to question any information we have about you that you think is incorrect.
 We’ll take reasonable steps to check this for you and correct it.
 Please visit one of our branches, or see the ‘How to contact us’ section if you want to do this.

-You have the right to have your personal information deleted or removed if there is no reason for us to keep it.
+You have the right to delete or remove your personal information.
 This is also known as ‘the right to be forgotten’.
-There may be legal or other official reasons why we need to keep or use your personal information.
-Please see the ‘How to contact us’ section if you think we shouldn’t be using it.
+We don’t always have to agree to this, for example if there are legal or other reasons why we need to keep or use the information.
+If this is the case, we’ll explain our reasons to you.
+Please see the ‘How to contact us’ section if you want to do this.

 You have the right to get certain personal information from us as a digital file.
-This means you can keep and use it yourself, and give it to other organisations if you choose to.
-If you want, we will give it to you in an electronic format that can be easily re-used, or you can ask us to pass it on to other organisations for you.
+This means you can keep and use it yourself and give it to other organisations if you choose to.
+If you want, we’ll give it to you in an electronic format that can be easily re-used, or you can ask us to pass it on to other organisations for you.
 Please see the ‘How to contact us’ section to do this.

 You have rights around automated decision making and profiling.
 Automated decision making means a decision made solely by automated means, without any human involvement.
 Profiling means the automated processing of your personal information to evaluate certain things about you.
-You have the right to information about these kinds of processing, and the right to ask for human intervention or to challenge an automated decision.
+You have the right to information about these kinds of processing, and the right to challenge and ask for a human to review an automated decision.

 This section gives details of how to contact us about how we use your personal information.
 It also shows you where you can get in touch with the government regulator.

 We may monitor or record your calls.
-Lines are open from 8am to 8pm, seven days a week.
+Lines are open 8am to 6pm, 7 days a week.
+Closed on Bank Holidays.

-If you’re Deaf and a BSL user, you can talk to us live through a BSL interpreter online with our BSL SignVideo service.
+If you’re Deaf and a BSL user, you can talk to us live through a BSL interpreter online with our Halifax SignVideo interpreting service.

-To get a copy of all the personal information we hold about you, fill in this form
+To get a copy of all the personal information we hold about you, fill in our Data Subject Access Request form.

 or write to us at this address: